 Named after the Muslim sultan Qutab-ud-din Aibak, this striking tower is 238 feet high, with 376 steps, and the tallest stone tower in India.
 Qutub-ud-din Aibak began construction in 1193; his son-in-law and successor, Iltutmish, added the top four stories.
 The result is a handsome sandstone example of Indo-Islamic architecture, with terra-cotta frills and balconies.
 At its foot lies the Quwwat-ul-Islam Masjid, the first mosque in India.
 The Muslims erected the mosque in the 12th century after they defeated the Hindu Chauhan dynasty—they built it on the site of a Hindu temple and used pillars and other materials from 27 demolished Hindu and Jain shrines.
 (Which explains why you see Hindu and Jain sculptures in the mosque) The mosque is also famous for a 24-foot-high, 5th-century iron pillar, inscribed with six lines of Sanskrit.
 According to legend, if you stand with your back to the pillar and can reach around and touch your fingers, any wish you make will come true.
 (Unfortunately, it’s now fenced off.)

-Red Fort/Lal Qila
+watch Red Fort/Lal Qila

 The Red Fort, also known as Lal Qila, was built by the Mughal emperor Shah Jahan between 1638 and 1648, after he shifted his capital from Agra to Delhi.
 Now a designated UNESCO World Heritage Site, it is also an enduring symbol of political authority.
 The fort houses official buildings such as the Diwan-i-Am (Hall of Public Audience) and the Diwan-i-Khas (Hall of Private Audience), religious structures such as the Moti Masjid (Pearl Mosque) as well as private ones such as the hammam (bath) and the Rang Mahal (painted palace).
 If you’re visiting during the day, it’s best to hire a guide to take in the fort’s history and architecture.

-Old Fort/Purana Qila
+prednisone 20 mg purchase Old Fort/Purana Qila

 It is widely believed that the Old Fort stands on the site of the ancient city of Indrapasthra, legendary capital of the Pandavas in the Sanskrit epic ‘Mahabharata’.
 The construction of Purana Qila, or Old Fort, was initiated by Mughal Emperor Humayun in 1533 AD, not long before he was defeated by the Afghan Sher Shah Suri.
 Sher Shah added to the complex, resulting in a fascinating blend of Mughal, Afghan and Hindu architecture.
 Only one of three original entrances to the fort, the Bara Darwaza, remains open to the public and it is here that a visit begins.
 Via lawns and formal gardens you’ll find your way to the impressive Qila-I-Kuna mosque and the two storey, red-sandstone ‘Sher Mandal’ pavilion library where it is believed 16th century Mughal emperor Humayan fell to his death.